Document#

 Document Create#

 The document create transition is used to create a new document on Dash Platform.
-The document create transition extends the base schema to include the following additional fields:
+The document create transition extends the transition base to include the following additional fields:

 Field |